MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 This is an unsupported scenario.

-## I migrated my Microsoft Dataverse environment from one tenant to other, but I don't see my projects when I login to Dynamics 365 Customer Voice in the new tenant.
+## I migrated my Microsoft Dataverse environment from one tenant to another, but I don't see my existing projects when I login to Dynamics 365 Customer Voice in the new tenant.

 Tenant to tenant migration is not supported for Dynamics 365 Customer Voice.